The dangers of Apdex

 Apdex is a useful tool, but by itself, is not an all encompassing solution for measuring performance.
 It does some things well, like providing a single goal, and it represents a distribution of users, but it has its drawbacks, and may not be the best solution for every use case.
 A simple, understandable, system of metrics is useful for measuring large systems, and thinking carefully about what you’re measuring and setting as a goal is an important step in making a better experience for your users.

-Written by Joshua Nelson, a developer who wants to make the web faster for everyone.
+Written by Joshua Nelson, a developer at Airbnb who wants to make the web faster for everyone.
 Opinions expressed are my own.

 Get emails from me about once a month when I post new content, focusing on performance, front end technology, and engineering.